EmberLanguage/hello-world/README.md

 # hello-world

-Where I post links, conversations, a biography of ego.
+Where I post links, conversations, a biography of me.

+I am interested in cooperative working,